Keanon Lowe: Post-football career

-After about a year working as an assistant football coach at Jesuit High, he moved to Parkrose High School and became the head coach for both football and track and field.
+After playing wide receiver for the team, he then went to work in Philadelphia as an analyst for the Philadelphia Eagles and later as an offensive analyst for the San Francisco 49ers.
+After a short NFL stint he transitioned to coaching high school football, first at his alma mater, Jesuit High School then he moved to Parkrose High School and became the head coach for both football and track and field.
 In January 2020, Lowe was named the head football coach at West Linn High School, taking over from Chris Miller.
 He later resigned in June to join Chip Kelly at UCLA, becoming a football offensive analyst for the UCLA Bruins.
 In February 2021, Lowe left UCLA to join Scott Frost at University of Nebraska–Lincoln, serving as an offense analyst for the Nebraska Cornhuskers.
 College GameDay aired a special about Lowe on their program.